Freqently Asked Questions

 No. In order to be part of LTD's service area and to get regular, fixed-route bus service, communities within Lane County must agree to participate in LTD's business payroll and self-employment tax program.
 The cities of Oakridge or Westfir do not participate.

-However, LTD provides technical assistance to rural communities through Accessible Services and the point2point solutions programs.
+However, LTD provides technical assistance to rural communities through Accessible Services.
 In this way, LTD has been able to help establish programs outside of its service area by pursuing other funding opportunities.
 LTD coordinates these services with the help and guidance of interested rural residents, local officials, and staff from social service agencies.

 Who runs the Diamond Express service?